openiqx/openiqx-handbook/git-tips/how-to-squash-commits.md

 Replace `3` with the number of commits you want to squash.

-Git will open an editor like this:
+Git will open an editor like this from oldest to latest (so upside-down):

 ```
 pick a1b2c3 first commit